|

 To

-test the fit, the A/C unit can be taken out of its outside casing.
-It's
+test the fit, the A/C unit can be taken out of its

-easier to use just this outside casing to test the size of your hole
+easier to use just this outside casing to test the

 and make further adjustments where needed.